bobbui/cassandra-CQL-exporter/README.md

 Features:
 -  simple and configurable, see usage for detail.
--  fast and highly scalable: for my keyspace with 1,5 million record took ~3m to generated.
-Data is exported gradually, so memory usage is very low.
+-  fast and highly scalable: Data is exported gradually, so memory usage is very low, e.g: for my keyspace with 1,5 million record took ~3m to generated.
 -  export process is tracked with detail information.
 -  CQL scripts is ready to import using [SOURCE command](http://docs.datastax.com/en/cql/3.3/cql/cql_reference/source_r.html).
 -  tested with Cassandra > 2.1, 2.2, 3.0 and tick-tock releases.
 -  require Java > 6., make sure Java is available in PATH variable.

 Generated script contains 2 component:
-⋅⋅*DDL: include keyspace create statement, all tables, indexs, materialized views, function, aggregate function, user defined type.
+- DDL: include keyspace CREATE statement, all tables, indexs, materialized views, function, aggregate function, user defined type.
-⋅⋅*DML: insert statement for tables data.
+- DML: INSERT statement for tables data.

 Be careful that script will be forward-compatible but not guarantee to be backward-compatible especially DDL statements.
 It's better that export and import using same Cassandra version.
 I'm using this on a daily basis.
-But anyways, use this at YOUR OWN RISK!
+But anyways, use this at **YOUR OWN RISK**!

-TODO: optimized jar size.

 ## Usage
 ```